100%

 }

-Exact constructor names (fresh_var, intern_scheme) must be resolved against the real API in compiler/ori_types/src/pool/construct/ at implementation time.
+Exact constructor names (fresh_var, intern_scheme) must be resolved against the real API in compiler_repo/compiler/ori_types/src/pool/construct/ at implementation time.
 If no public constructor exists for an empty-vars scheme, add one via #[cfg(test)] helper on Pool OR use the existing generalization path to build a scheme whose body is the unbound var.

 • Add a negative companion to prove that a resolved body no longer sets HAS_VAR on the outer scheme: